Schwab, crypto, alleged fraud and an elderly couple's $18.5M loss

 In all three cases, the alleged scam was run essentially along the same lines.

 Fraudsters hacked into prospective victims' computers and took over their financial accounts.
 They then posed as law enforcement or financial firm representatives seeking to move assets elsewhere, for the ostensible purpose of safekeeping.
-In reality, though, they were merely bringing the money within their own grasp.
+In reality, though, they were bringing the money within their own grasp.

 That's just what Lawrence Liu, 84, and his wife, Ling-Ling Liu, 76, allege in their suit filed Wednesday against Charles Schwab, Bank of America and the crypto exchange Unchained Trading.
 The Lius' suit asks the same question posed in other recent cases of alleged elder abuse: Why did their trusted financial institutions ignore obvious warning signs and not intervene sooner?